komalsali04/komalsali04/README.md

 - 👋 Hi, I’m @komalsali04
-- 👀 I’m diving in the vast field of Machine Learning, Deep Learning, Natural Lamguage Processing, and LLMs.
+- 👀 I’m diving in the vast field of Machine Learning, Deep Learning, Natural Language Processing, and LLMs.
 This space is dedicated to my projects, experiments, and learning progress as I explore the exciting world of AI.
 - 💞️ I’m looking to collaborate on AI projects.
 - 📫 How to reach me: salikomal04@gmail.com
 - 😄 Pronouns: Tech_enthusiast, The Explorer, The Creator